T-shirt

-A T-shirt (also spelled tee-shirt or tee shirt), or tee for short, is a style of fabric shirt named after the T shape of its body and sleeves.
+A T-shirt (also spelled tee shirt, or tee for short) is a style of fabric shirt named after the T shape of its body and sleeves.
 Traditionally, it has short sleeves and a round neckline, known as a crew neck, which lacks a collar.
-T-shirts are generally made of a stretchy, light, and inexpensive fabric and are easy to clean.
-The T-shirt evolved from undergarments used in the 19th century and, in the mid-20th century, transitioned from undergarment to general-use casual clothing.
+T-shirts are generally made of stretchy, light, and inexpensive fabric and are easy to clean.
+The T-shirt evolved from undergarments used in the 19th century and, in the mid-20th century, transitioned from undergarments to general-use casual clothing.

-They are typically made of cotton textile in a stockinette or jersey knit, which has a distinctively pliable texture compared to shirts made of woven cloth.
+T-shirts are typically made of cotton textile in a stockinette or jersey knit, which has a distinctively pliable texture compared to shirts made of woven cloth.
 Some modern versions have a body made from a continuously knitted tube, produced on a circular knitting machine, such that the torso has no side seams.
 The manufacture of T-shirts has become highly automated and may include cutting fabric with a laser or a water jet.

 T-shirts are inexpensive to produce and are often part of fast fashion, leading to outsized sales of T-shirts compared to other attire.
-For example, two billion T-shirts are sold per year in the United States, or the average person from Sweden buys nine T-shirts a year.
-Production processes vary but can be environmentally intensive, and include the environmental impact caused by their materials, such as cotton which is both pesticide and water intensive.
+For example, two billion T-shirts are sold worldwide each year, and the average person in Sweden buys nine T-shirts a year.
+Production processes vary but can be environmentally intensive and include the environmental impact caused by their materials, such as cotton, which uses large amounts of water and pesticides.